-By default, Google-managed certificates are issued by the Google CA. If you cannot obtain a certificate from the Google CA for a particular domain, Certificate Manager falls back to the Let's Encrypt CA. For example, the Google CA might refuse to issue a certificate for the domain, or your CA Authorization record explicitly prohibits the Google CA from issuing certificates for that domain.
+By default, the Google CA issues Google-managed certificates.
+When a new Google-Managed certificate is issued or renewed, it uses a freshly generated private key.
+If you cannot obtain a certificate from the Google CA for a particular domain, Certificate Manager falls back to the Let's Encrypt CA. For example, the Google CA might refuse to issue a certificate for the domain, or your CA Authorization record explicitly prohibits the Google CA from issuing certificates for that domain.

 For instructions about how to restrict the CAs that can issue certificates for your domains, see Specifying the CAs that can issue your Google-managed certificate.

-If your business requirements do not allow you to use Google-managed certificates, you can upload certificates issued by external CAs along with their associated keys.
+If your business requirements don't allow you to use Google-managed certificates, you can upload certificates issued by external CAs along with their associated keys.
 You are responsible for manually issuing and renewing self-managed certificates.

 A certificate map references one or more certificate map entries that assign specific certificates to specific hostnames.
 Certificate map entries also define the selection logic that the load balancer follows when establishing client connections.
 You can associate a certificate map with multiple target proxies for reuse across multiple load balancers.

 If a client requests a hostname specified in a certificate map, the load balancer serves the certificates mapped to that hostname.
 Otherwise, the load balancer serves the primary certificate.
 For more information, see Certificate selection logic.

 A certificate map entry is a list of certificates served for a specific domain name.
 You can define different sets of certificates for different domain names, such as domains or subdomains.
 For example, you can upload an ECDSA and an RSA certificate and map them to the same domain name.
 When a client connects to that domain name, the load balancer negotiates the type of certificate to serve to the client during the handshake.